yvettemuki/yvettemuki.github.io/_pages/about.md

 profile:
   align: right
   image: me.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
+  image_animation: true
   more_info: false

 news: false # includes a list of news items